UK did not open cheque book to secure Nissan deal - minister

 "There's no cheque book.
 I don't have a cheque book," he said, when repeatedly pressed whether the government had offered financial support in return for the investment.

-A source told Reuters on Thursday that the government sent a letter to Nissan promising extra support in the event that Britain's departure from the European Union hits the competitiveness of the plant in the north east of England.
+A source told Reuters on Thursday that the government gave a written commitment in a letter of extra support to Nissan in the event that Britain's departure from the European Union reduces the competitiveness of the north of England plant.
+(Reporting by Costas Pitas; Editing by William Schomberg)

-Businesses have been concerned that Britain is headed towards a "hard Brexit", which would leave it outside the European single market and facing tariffs on exported cars and engines and the imported parts used to build them.

-U.S. automaker Ford (F.N), which made almost two thirds of Britain's 2.4 million engines last year at two locations, said that any Brexit deal should apply across the industry.